mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 == Changelog ==

-= 2.5.2 - 06/02/2017 =
+= 2.5.2 - 28/02/2017 =
-* Fixed error when no API key is configured
-* Fixed problems with regular payment methods
+* The plugin is now compatible with WooCommerce Subscriptions for recurring payments
 * Removed 'test mode enabled' description, which causes problems when using WPML
 * Empty the cart when the order is finished, rather than when the payment is created

-= 2.5.1 - 21/12/2016 =
-* Normal payments (non-recurring payments) are now processed correctly
-* Fixed getPaymentMethodTitle warning (See #69)

-= 2.5.0 - 01/12/2016 =
-* Add support for Subscriptions and Recurring Payments

 = 2.4.1 - 10/10/2016 =
 * Fix 2.4.0 release (https://wordpress.org/support/topic/error-500-after-updating)